CleverCloud/documentation/content/doc/addons/keycloak.md

 - __At your first connection, you will have to change the password__

 ### Realms management
-We recommend using __as few Realm as possible__.
-That is a cost factor in Keycloak by impacting the performances significantly.
+We recommend using __as few Realm as possible__ : they may significantly impact the overall performances.

 Realms can be managed in two way
 1. __RECOMMENDED:__ using Clever Cloud's Keycloak add-on environment variables